cityofaustin/projects/_projects/bloomberg-iteam/about/team.md

 **Project Partners**: subject matter experts relevant to the project who help the Core Team identify and connect with research participants and other experts.
 Current Project Partners are Homeless Outreach Street Team (HOST), the Dell Medical School, and the Homelessness Advisory Council of Austin (HACA).
 This team may expand as needed.

-**The Project Executives Team**: a small group of individuals, primarily City Leadership, who have the final sign-off on project decisions based on the core team’s recommendations.
+**The Project Executive Team**: a small group of individuals, primarily City Leadership, who have the final sign-off on project decisions based on the core team’s recommendations.
 Receives a weekly progress report.

 **The Awareness Group **consists of anyone who may be interested in the progress of the project, including City staff, and members of the public.